 The Cubans we encountered were proud of their culture, cars, design, art, cigars, and their various personal interests or talents.
 They seldom brought up the struggle of life in Cuba.
 It’s possible to cynically think that this is governmental manipulation, but they didn’t seem afraid to cast aspersions on their leadership.

 Most sincerely appeared more interested in demonstrating that the Cuban people are not monolithic, and there’s more to them than what their (and our) governments represent and reflect.

 Obviously, this all only reflects our experience in Cuba, and our interactions in a single day could be radically different from others.
 We did notice that we attracted far more attention than other tourists.

 It probably didn’t help that Sarah and I wore vibrant outfits and generally look fairly non-threatening, but it seemed like everyone wanted to talk to us.
 All in all, it was interesting and illuminating.

 I know this only creates an impressionist sense of visiting Cuba, rather than covering the nitty-gritty of what we actually did during our day in Havana.
 The goal here was to establish some context and a backdrop for our visit, while also preemptively answering some of the questions we expect about traveling to Cuba.

 Have you visited Cuba?
 If so, what did you think of experience?
 What did you think of Old Havana?
 Other places you liked (or didn’t)?
 If you haven’t been, is Cuba a place that’s on your travel bucket list?
 Would you feel comfortable visiting Cuba as an American?
-Any questions or things you’d like us to cover in part 2?
+Any questions or things you’d like us to cover?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!